1) How to get Pimalai Resort & Spa ? ANS : Transportation to Pimalai is very easy and convenient. For more information, please click here.

 7) Are there any cultural taboos that visitors to Thailand should be aware of ?
 ANS : Generally Thais are quite open to western ideas and behaviour but within certain limits.
 One should realise the King of Thailand is absolutely respected by Thai people and the monarchy should in no way be questioned or criticised.
 The majority of Thais (96%) are Buddhist and there are thousands of wats (temples) throughout the country including two small wats on the east coast and on the north end of Koh Lanta.
 When visiting a wat, wear appropriate clothing...beach shorts and tank tops are not appropriate.
 Monks should not be touched by women.
 The 2-handed “wai” greeting is common in Thailand.
 You may return the greeting with a smile, eyes cast downward and a slight bow or you should simply smile and say thank you.
 It is best that you do not initiate a “wai” as there is a protocol as to who should “wai” first.
 Thais are not used to skimpy clothing and topless or nude sunbathing is frowned upon.

 8) Does the resort cater to children ?
 ANS : Although we do not promote ourselves as a family oriented resort we do regularly welcome families, mainly during the green season, and from all around the world.
 Most of these families have selected us so as to enjoy the tranquility of our surroundings, the good clean air found amongst the tropical vegetation and the fact that we are right on a beach where children enjoy collecting shells, chasing crabs, kicking a ball or building a sand castle!
 Kids will also find, with a free of charge use, non- motorized water sport equipment such as body boards and small sailing boats, and this under the supervision of our beach attendants.
-Achildren’s menu is available at our restaurants.
-A baby-sitting service is also available with a one-day advance notice to be given and subject to the babysitters’ availability.
+A children’s menu is available at our restaurants.
+Baby-sitting service.It is very difficult to find people willing to do baby-sitting services.
+This service remains still possible though, when at the resort, we kindly askfor a one full day (24hrs) advance notice to be givenand it remains subject to the babysitters’ availability.
+If you are travelling from far with toddlers, you may also want to inquire well ahead for the service of a baby sitter for a specific date; especially during peak times such as Christmas, New Year & Easter times.

 9) Where is The Pimalai Resort & Spa ?
-ANS : The Pimalai Resort & Spa is on Lanta Island in Krabi.
-We are an elegant boutique resort in the Andaman Sea, Southern Thailand.
+ANS : The Pimalai Resort & Spa is on Lanta Island in Krabi province, Southern Thailand; about 70 kms south of the Krabi airport.
+The resort sets son a beautiful bay, with direct access to the beach, facing the Andaman sea and surrounded by stunning tropical forest.

 10) What languages does your staff speak ?
 ANS : The majority of staff are Thai and speak Thai plus local dialects.
 Those staff who are in frequent contact with guests have some proficiency in English and we run frequent training sessions to help their communication skills.
-We also have senior staff who can communicate in French, German, and Flemish.
+Pimalai’s guests come from many different countries and speak English with a variety of accents which may impede the understanding of questions the guests may ask.
+If this occurs we ask that the guest to please be patient, repeat the question and talk slowly.
+If a satisfactory answer is still not forthcoming then a supervisor should be called.
+Most of our guests understand how difficult it is for Thais to learn English, a language that is completely different in pronunciation, tone, structure and script from the Thai language.

 11) Can I take my kids on vacation at PIMALAI, and what restrictions are there ?
 ANS : We wish to advise you:

 13) Can I rent a motorcycle at the resort ?
 ANS : No, you cannot rent a motorcycle at the resort.
-There are some rental shops on the island but we STRONGLY recommend that you avoid this form of transport.
+There are some rental shops on the nearby village but we STRONGLY recommend that you avoid this form of transport.
 The style and quality of driving skills as exhibited by the local population coupled with the state of some of the roads is the cause of many accidents.
 In the past we have had guests whose vacations have been ruined due to even minor motorcycle accidents.
-We are pleased to offer you cars to rent complete with a competent Thai driver.
+You are better off renting a car complete with a competent Thai driver.

 15) Are there souvenir or craft shops on Koh Lanta ?
 ANS : There is a small but active market in the village of Baan Saladan at the northern tip of Koh Lanta.
 You can arrange for resort transportation to take you there.
 There are limited shopping available from May to October.

 16) Is there a golf course nearby ?
 ANS : There is no golf course in the vicinity of the resort.
-We may be able to assist you in finding a suitable course on mainland Thailand before or after you visit Pimalai.
+We may be able to assist you in finding a suitable course on mainland Krabi, if you really want to spend a day on the golf course.

 17) Can the restaurants cater to people with special dietary requirements ?
 ANS : Our menus have been expanded to cater to the dietary requirements of vegetarians and vegans.
 Also, on occasion, we have managed to provide gluten-free bread and halal foods if so requested.
 The more lead time that you give to our kitchen staff the more readily we can cater to such requests.
 If you have special needs regarding food please inform our staff when you reserve your accommodation.